alanmaizon/GISH/README.md

 ---

 ### **Description**
-Web application for designing customizable name necklaces, ordering, and tracking delivery dates by users.
-Combines user management with the possibility of intuitively ordering and admin functionality for order management and suppliers.
+A web application that allows users to design customizable name necklaces, place orders, and track delivery dates.
+It integrates user management, an intuitive ordering process, and admin functionality to manage orders and suppliers.

 ---